davidclaveau/lighthouse-web-notes/Week_3/Day_1/Express.md

 * Express works from top to bottom, and will do `.use` first

-* We can use `morgan` inside of our server to help with logging information to the console
+* We can use the middleware program `morgan` inside of our server to help with logging information to the console
-  * the `dev` component of morgan will give us request, status code, request time, and other useful information
+  * the `dev` component of `morgan` will give us request, status code, request time, and other useful information

 ```js
 const express = require('express');